 The Institute re-envisions Stanislavsky’s System of actor training as a living legacy that continually adapts the timeless art of acting to the evolving conditions under which today’s actors work.
-Stanislavsky’s rehearsal technique, Active Analysis—as practiced by his most prominent Russian assistant, Maria Knebel—is the Institute’s cornerstone for this evolving legacy.
-The technique’s dynamic principles and improvisatory approach foster in actors the independence, spontaneity, and flexibility they need to work across media and in differing aesthetic styles from realism to postdramatic and beyond.
+Stanislavsky’s innovative rehearsal technique, Active Analysis—as practiced by his most prominent assistant, Maria Knebel—is the Institute’s cornerstone for this evolving legacy.
+The technique’s dynamic principles and improvisatory approach foster in actors the independence, spontaneity, and flexibility they need to work across media and in differing aesthetic styles from realism to postdramatic works and beyond.

 1) To provide accurate information about Stanislavsky’s life and forward-thinking work through publications, public lectures, and master classes.